jessfss/Vis_Carbon_Dioxide_Levels/README.md

 ### IAC CO2 Levels Visualization
 ![IAC CO2 Levels](iac_viz_plot.png)

-**Note:** The descriptive text was provided by Codecademy.
+**Note:** The descriptive text was provided by Codecademy and I have summarized it.
 I followed the instructions and implemented the analysis in my own development environment using RStudio.
-And added my own twist.
+And added my own twist to the visualizations.